tewhey-lab/scripts-and-tools/sequence-tools/README-insert_check.md

 - `--log-level {DEBUG,INFO,WARNING,ERROR}`: Logging verbosity (default: INFO)
 - `--no-progress`: Disable progress reporting
 - `--skip-count`: Skip initial read counting for faster startup
+- `--stream-references`: Stream reference files instead of loading into memory.
+Use for very large reference files (>1GB).
+Compatible with hamming/levenshtein; mappy/homology sequences will use normal mode automatically

 #### Pre-filtering Options
 - `--min-length N`: Minimum read length in bases.
 Reads shorter than this will be skipped